fledge-iot/fledge-south-csvplayback/docs/index.rst

   - **'headerMethod': type: enumeration default: 'do_not_skip'**:
                 The method for processing the header of csv file.

-                1. skip_rows : If this is selected then the plugin will skip and a given number of rows.
+                1. skip_rows : If this is selected then the plugin will skip a given number of rows.
 The number of rows should be given in noOfRows config parameter given below.

                 2. pass_in_datapoint : If this is selected then the given no of rows will be combined into a string.
 This string will be present inside some given datapoint.
 Useful in cases where we want to ingest meta data along with readings from the csv file.